Quantization of Binary-Input Discrete Memoryless Channels: The Structure of Optimal Quantizers

+Specializing Lemma \ref{lemma:bur} to the case of $\X=2$, the channel outputs $\b_\y = \oP_{1|\y}$ are in a one-dimensional space.
+The separating hyperplane is a point, and an optimal preimage is those points on a line segment.
+In order to simplify finding such points, it is convenient to assume that the outputs are labeled in such a way that $\oP_{1|\y'} < \oP_{1|\y''}$ implies that $\y' < \y''$, for any $\y' \neq \y''$, that is:

-Note that there is no loss of generality because the outputs can always be re-labeled such that (\ref{eqn:sort}) holds.
-In addition, the log-likelihood ratio for channel output $i$ is $\log P_{i | 1} / P_{i | 2}$.
-Since the $\log$ function is monotonic, the sorting condition is equivalent to sorting the log-likelihood ratios.
+There is no loss of generality because the outputs can be re-labeled such that this condition holds.
+The benefit should be clear: if \eqref{eqn:bsort} holds, then for an optimal quantizer $\widetilde Q^*$, the set $\mathcal A_\z$ will be a contiguous set of integers.
+That is, attention may be further restricted to: